Eliasdb/ecommerce-react/README.md

 ## About

-An ecommerce store with login.
+An e-commerce store made for my friend to sell items he has in stock.

 ## Used tech

 - React
 - Axios
 - Airtable
-- auth0
 - Context API
 - React Router Dom
 - Netlify serverless functions